Let’s discuss what we consider to be a VERY important aspect of your furry friend’s life: pet nutrition.

 Food.
 All walks of life need food to survive.
-That’s a common fact.
-But, did you know as your little fur ball gets older, his food needs can change too?
+That’s a fact.
+But, did you know as your little furball gets older, his food needs can change too?

 Like humans, pets do more than just get older.
 They can develop diseases throughout life.
-You may be surprised to find many of the diseases our furry friends get are the same ones humans deal with as well!
-You also may be surprised at how many diseases can be managed more easily simply from improving the diet.
+You may be surprised to find many of the diseases our furry friends get are the same ones humans deal with!
+You also may be surprised at how many diseases can be managed simply by improving the diet.

-Now, let’s keep in mind that food is certainly no cure all.
+Now, let’s keep in mind that food is certainly no cure-all.
 (Except in a case of food allergies of course!)
-But, combine good nutrition with Western and/or Eastern methods, and you will definitely have a force to be reckoned with.
+But, combine good pet nutrition with Western and/or Eastern methods, and you will definitely have a force to be reckoned with.

 Pet Nutrition: How do I pick the best food?

-Is it the one that has the pretty design on the front of the bag?
+Is it the one that has a pretty design on the front of the bag?
 Or the one that says meat is the first ingredient?

 So, how do you know you are feeding your pet the best?
 How do you become the above-average consumer who doesn’t get sucked into good advertising?

-By knowing what makes food good quality and doing the sleuth work yourself.
+By knowing what makes food good quality and doing the sleuthing yourself.
 That’s how.

 Ingredients, my Dear Watson.
 Ingredients.

-My first and foremost advice to clients who ask me how to pick out the best food for their animal is read the ingredient label!
-Ingredient are listed in order by weight as it is in the food.
-So, the first ingredient listed on the label should be the ingredient with the most weight and so on.
+My first and foremost advice to clients who ask me how to pick out the best food for their animal is to read the ingredient label!
+The ingredients are listed in order by weight.
+So, the first ingredient listed on the label is the heaviest ingredient and so on.

-***SIDE NOTE: Ingredients are based off weight.
-It is important to understand that a large percent of meat (like 70-80%) is made up of water.
+***SIDE NOTE: Ingredients are based on weight.
+It is important to understand that a large percent of meat (70-80%) is made up of water.
 When the water is removed for processing, you are left with less meat than what is listed on the label.
 So, it is important that the first few ingredients listed are of good quality.